FitterSpace/Pac-Man-Ghost-AI/README.md

 The ghosts' target tiles will not be drawn corectly until a ghost gets eaten

 The ghost paths should not be drawn during the ghosts' frightened state.
 This gets corrected when a ghost gets eaten.

+## Special Thanks
+I'm no expert when it comes to LUA, so this script would not have been possible if IsoFrieze didn't make the original script.
+I also wouldn't have been able to modify his script correctly without help from YoshiRulz, feos, and CasualPokePlayer from TASVideos.